MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 ## Getting started

-**Dynamics 365 Guides model-driven app.** You can use the Guide Sessions view in the Dynamics 365 Guides model-driven app to inspect guide sessions.
+**Guides model-driven app.** You can use the Guide Sessions view in the Guides model-driven app to inspect guide sessions.
 This app is available by signing into Microsoft Power Apps and navigating to the **Apps** tab.
 Double-clicking on an individual session row in this view will give you more details about the session as well as access to a **Session History** tab that contains information about individual step visits.

 SCREEN SHOT GOES HERE